cuba-platform/cuba-sdk/Readme.md

 ## 4.3.
 Manage Repositories <a name="manage-repositories"></a>

 SDK tool has three repository scopes:
-- **search** - repository to search components for frameworks and add-ons.
+- **search** - repository to search components for CUBA frameworks and add-ons.
-- **source** - source repository for maven commands.
+- **source** - source repository for components.
 Dependencies will be downloaded from these repositories.
 - **target** - target repository to upload components with dependencies.

 By default the following repositories are configured: